haskus/haskus-manual/source/index.rst

    system/volume1/reference/system_yaml
    system/volume1/reference/haskus_system_build

-In volume 2, we describe the current state of the high-level interfaces provided by the ``haskus-system`` to control and use the computer.
+In volume 2, we describe the high-level interfaces provided by the ``haskus-system`` to control and use the computer.

 .. toctree::
    :maxdepth: 2